 See also: What to know about visiting La Désirade Island, Guadeloupe

-- Luxury Accommodation Tip: La Toubana Hotel & Spa
+Luxury: La Toubana Hotel & Spa (pictured)

 Day 4-5: Îles des Saintes